grempe/niceware-ts/README.md

 ## Improvements

-- Encode/Decode passphrases as an Array or words, or a space-delimited string or words
+- Decode passphrases as an Array or words, or a space-delimited string
 - encode/decode odd length `Uint8Array`s, padding the output
 - Exports ESM, CommonJS, and TypeScript declaration files
 - [Deno](https://deno.land) compatible